mgarythomas/mgarythomas.github.io/content/data/why_parquet/parquet.md

 Parquet is built to support very efficient compression and encoding schemes.
 Multiple projects have demonstrated the performance impact of applying the right compression and encoding scheme to the data.
 Parquet allows compression schemes to be specified on a per-column level, and is future-proofed to allow adding more encodings as they are invented and implemented.

+Parquet supports various compression algorithms, including Snappy, LZO, Gzip, and LZ4.
+The choice of compression algorithm depends on the specific characteristics of the data and the requirements of the analytical workloads.
+In addition to compression, Parquet also supports several encoding techniques, such as dictionary encoding, run-length encoding, and delta encoding.
+These encoding techniques can further improve storage efficiency and query performance.

 ### Splitable

 Parquet files are splittable, enabling efficient parallel processing of large files and faster data loading and querying.
 This is because Parquet files can be divided into smaller chunks, each of which can be processed independently by multiple processors or nodes in a distributed system.
 This capability is crucial for large-scale data processing and analytics, as it enables faster data loading and querying by leveraging parallel computing.